Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Reasons to avoid:

-• The lack of suspension makes it a stiff ride.
+• The lack of suspension makes for a stiff ride.

-Are you looking for one of the best bikepacking bikes in 2023?
-Look no further, the All-City Gorilla Monsoon is the companion needed on a long and treacherous journey.
+Are you looking for one of the best bikepacking bikes in 2024?
+Look no further, the Priority Apollo Gravel is the companion needed on a long and treacherous journey.

 This bike doesn’t limit one to specific terrain and will comfortably take any path a gorilla can.
-All-City has gone for a classic Chromoly Steel frame designed in a very simple manner and painted in Charred Red, giving it a retro look.
+Priority Bicycles built this bike around an aluminum or titanium frame designed in a very simple manner and painted in three retro-looking colors.

 With multiple mounting points and the option to run fenders and racks, this beauty is begging to be taken off the shelves and onto a wild adventure.
 The geometry of the bike is designed to offer a fun and stable ride while the materials used absorb vibrations very well.

-The Gorilla Monsoon comes with an 11-speed shifter and a dropper seat post, enabling it to hit difficult mountain trails with ease.
-The design team has stuck to simple cabled flat-mount disc brakes for quicker response and easier adjustments.
+The Apollo Gravel comes with an Alfine 11 gearing system with a 409% gear range and a belt drive instead of a chain, enabling it to hit difficult mountain trails with ease.
+The design team has stuck to simple cabled-actuated hydraulic disc brakes for quicker response and easier adjustments.

-There is enough clearance to fit 27.5×2.4” or 700cx42mm, both very wide and suitable for rough and unpredictable terrain.
+There is enough clearance to fit 650b or 700c wheels and tires, both very wide and suitable for rough and unpredictable terrain.
 The extra width gives extra stability and improved handling while protecting the rider and gear in unfamiliar territory.

 4. Salsa Warbird GRX